chelaxian/TG_Voice-Video_MSG/README.md

     # Your API Hash from my.telegram.org
     api_hash = 'YOUR_API_HASH'

-    # BotFather token (fill if you need public bot too)
+    # BotFather token (fill in if you need public bot too)
     botfather_token = 'YOUR_BOTFATHER_TOKEN'

     # Your Telegram user ID and allowed user IDs (delete others if no need)